 Upcoming Local Walks ($1 for non-members...but, please, become a member!):

-Sat, Dec 28.
+Sat, Aug 16.
 West Quincy Quarries & Granite Railway.
-5.5-mile.walk to Granite Railway & quarries, some rock scrambling and steep sections, 10:30am-2:30pm.
+5.5-mile walk to Granite Railway & quarries, some rock scrambling and steep sections, 10:30am-2:30pm.
 Bring lunch/water/hiking shoes.
 Meet at Shea Ice Rink, Willard St., Quincy.
 From SE Expressway Exit 8 in Quincy, go south 0.6 miles on Willard St. Or from I-93/Route 128 Exit 6 in Braintree, go north 0.7 miles.
 Or for public transit take Bus 238 from Quincy Center T station.
 Email if severe weather.
 L Mike Tuohey.

-Wed, Jan 1.
+Sun, Aug 17.
 Lynn Woods, Lynn.
-5 miles, L's Choice.
-9:00am-1:00pm.
-Bring lunch, H2O, and snacks.
-Dress for the elements.
-Stabilicer/Yak Track suggested for ice/snow.
-I-95/Route 128 to Walnut Street exit, 4 miles.
-From Route 1, Walnut Street exit, 2 miles.
+5 miles, Leader's Choice.
+From 9am-1pm.
+Bring lunch, water, and snacks.
+I-95/Route 128 to Walnut Street exit, and continue 4 miles.
+From Route 1, take Walnut Street exit, and continue 2 miles.
 Turn left on Pennybrook Road to Western Gate parking lot.
 L Nelson Caraballo.

 Want more listings?
 Interested in listings for other AMC chapters and committees?
 You can do a complete search at http://trips.outdoors.org.